Salaspils Memorial: Saying Kaddish

 It is my custom to recite the Kaddish, the Hebrew Mourner’s Prayer as I depart a Jewish cemetery or a memorial site such as this.
 It was once explained to me that reciting the prayer for the dead helps their souls to rest in peace.

 Nikolai and Yuri had only a vague idea that such a prayer existed.
 Surely they had never recited it.
 And they don’t read Hebrew.

 I removed the tiny Kaddish folder that I carry with my documents.
 I pointed to the transliteration of the Hebrew prayer.
 Nikolai and Yuri repeated after me as I led them through the Kaddish, Hebrew word by Hebrew word, “Yisgadal … v’yiskadash … sh’me … rabbo….”

-Finally Rabbi, in my travels I normally recite the Kaddish alone.
+In my travels I normally recite the Kaddish alone.
 At Salaspils I was gratified that I was in the company of fellow Jews.

 Mitzvah.
 An obligation, sometimes considered a good deed.

 Kaddish.
 The Hebrew Mourner’s Prayer.
 Kaddish means sanctification.

 Star of David.
 Six pointed star.